-The parents are able (for the time being) to continue with the changes in speech behavior without help, they know what to do in the case of a relapse and are aware of the criteria for seeking contact with the speech therapist.
+The parents become able (for the time being) to continue independently with the changes in speech behavior learned (maintaining the CSE); and they know what to do in the case of a relapse into an imbalance - the child expresses himself with less ease - and are aware of the criteria for seeking contact with the speech therapist.

-- Parents are taught to gradually fade out the fluency enhancing environment (behaviour changes) introduced during the therapy if the stability of the child's fluency should allow.
+- Parents are taught to very gradually fade out the modified speech behaviour for unimpeded communication the CSE introduced during the therapy if the stability of the child's (partially) extinguished stuttering should allow.
 The parents are also taught to (rigorously) re-implement these behavior changes if a relapse into stuttering occurs, or preventively, if the parents expect this to happen (for example, if a big change, like starting school, is imminent).
 During the treatment session, a pressure-inducing element, such as reducing the response latency times is briefly, perhaps for 2 minutes, added in order to desensitise the child, as it were, to the normal level of pressure in communication.
-Gradually, the communication will thus become more normalized. - Parents increasingly make their own choices for specific interventions (behavior changes) and are able to act accordingly.
+Gradually, the communication will thus become more normalized. - The parents will increasingly make their own choices for specific interventions (behavior changes) and are able to act accordingly.
 Parents learn to be flexible in reducing and (consciously) normalizing Demands. - The speech therapist and the parents together draw up a relapse prevention plan specifically for the child.
 This also contains the criteria for contacting the speech therapist anew.
-In general, these include when parents are unsure (something is not going right), if there have been 2 dips in fluency, and if no upward trend is seen in fluency despite the interventions initiated by the parents. - The frequency of the therapy appointments is tapered off in consultation with the parents.
+In general, these include (1) when parents are unsure (something is not going right); (2) if a period with increased stuttering has occurred twice and (3) if the child continues to feel hampered by his stuttering, despite the interventions already initiated by the parents. - The frequency of the therapy appointments is tapered off in consultation with the parents.
 Some parents have a greater and longer need for feedback than others.
 All the procedures on how to act in the case of relapse are entered in the logbook.